tajpatel58/MLOps-ZoomCamp/03-orchestration/My_Notes.md

 - Each "flow" within a Python script appears within our Prefect UI.
 Maybe we have a script for all preprocessing on data?
 Each preprocessing component is a "task" and all the calls are contained within a "flow".

+- We might have preprocessing in one flow, and training in another flow.
+Think of ADF - the more granular we get the easier it is to track failures/runs.

 - We can also have flows called from other flows.
 Eg say to preprocess some weather data - we would have a flow that fetches live weather information and we'd call this flow within the "preprocessing" flow.
+To call a flow we simply call the function that has the `@flow` decorator.

+#### Prefect Usage/Tips:

+- Some flows/tasks might be fetching data via an API, it's best to set a few retries on this as often data fetching can fail:

+`@task(retries=4, retry_delay_seconds=0.3)`